DataDog/chef-datadog/README.md

 In order to get the available versions of the integrations, please refer to their `CHANGELOG.md` file in the [integrations-core repository](https://github.com/DataDog/integrations-core).

+**Note for Chef Windows users**: as the datadog-agent binary available on the node is used by this resource, the chef-client must have read access to the `datadog.yaml` file.

 Usage
 =====